Reißkofel (2371 m)

 Directions

-From the A2 south motorway, take the Hermagor exit and continue on the B111 to Hermagor.
-At the roundabout take the 2nd exit and cross Hermagor in the direction of Kötschach Mauthen.
-Follow the main road until you reach Reisach, then drive from Reisach to the Jochalm.
+From the South Motorway A2, exit Hermagor, continue on the B111 to Hermagor.
+At the roundabout take the 2nd exit and pass through Hermagor towards Kötschach Mauthen.
+Continue to follow the federal road to Reisach, then drive from Reisach to the Jochalm.

 Directions